microsoft/artifacts-credprovider/README.md

 ```

 Once you've successfully acquired a token, you can run authenticated commands without the `/p:nugetInteractive=true` switch.

+### Use on unattended build agents

+If you're running the command as part of an automated build on an unattended build agent, you can supply an access token directly using the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).
+We recomment using [Personal Access Tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops).

+You may need to restart the agent service or the computer before the environment variables are available to the agent.

 ## Session Token Cache Locations